wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/jumpcloud.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Jumpcloud is a Unified Device and Identity Access Management platform that provides services such as Multi-Factor Authentication (MFA).
+   :description: Jumpcloud is a Unified Device and Identity Access Management platform.
+Learn more about it in this section of the Wazuh documentation.

 .. _jumpcloud: